Eligibility criteria

 What to expect in this program

-- Roles across different speciality areas
+- Data roles across different speciality areas

-- On-the-job learning and development
+- On-the-job learning and development opportunities

 - Support and mentorship